Garland ISD Harris Hill Administration Building

 Project Details

-- Packaged variable air volume (VAV) rooftop units (RTUs) with electric heat.
+Packaged variable air volume (VAV) rooftop units (RTUs) with electric heat

-- Fan-powered electrical terminal units with electric heat.
+Fan-powered electric terminal units with electric heat

 Mechanical Design Overview for the Garland ISD Harris Hill Administration Building